Process of Selection

 - Once a principal “go ahead’ is received, what follows is a quick negotiation of salary.

 - It is observed that some of the candidates are hard negotiators and do not crack down easily.
 Their expectation could be much higher and may not often fit into the compensation bracket.
-As a result, you may lose such god candidates purely during the salary negotiation stage.
+As a result, you may lose such good candidates purely during the salary negotiation stage.

 - Hence, it is recommended that have a backup of shortlisted candidates ready so that once a candidate does not fall through the salary negotiation stage and the second one does not like the role and rejects the organization, you have the next best ready, else you may have to start the selection process right from the scratch which may eat up quite a bit of your qualitative time.

-- Assuming that the salary negotiation happens successfully, a medical checkup of the selected follows immediately and finally an offer letter is rolled out.
+- Assuming that the salary negotiation happens successfully, a medical checkup of the selected follows immediately, and finally, an offer letter is rolled out.

 Barriers in Effective Selection